UkemeSkywalker/Network-Monitoring-Tool/README.md

 ### Set-up

-1. Visit (resend.com)[https://resend.com/], create an free account
+1. Visit (resend.com)[https://resend.com/], create a free account
-2. create an API key
+2. Create an API key on the platform
-3. Change the recipient to the email address you registered on resend
+3. On line 19, change the recipient to the email address you registered on resend
 4. On line 56, add your Api Key
-5. Add execute permissions to the script `chmod +x network_monitor.sh`
+5. Add execute permissions to the script: Run `chmod +x network_monitor.sh`

-### Run Script
+### Execute Script

 ```
     ./network_monitor.sh ukeme.us